Epoxy Floor Maintenance 101: How to Clean Epoxy Floors

 Commercial floors vary in use.
 Each floor needs to be fit for purpose.
 As such, these will vary in epoxies and other resins used, slip resistance and cleanability.

-On this basis, each commercial floor will have its own set of instructions to clean.
+On this basis, each commercial floor will have its own set of instructions for cleaning.

 If you'd like further help with choosing the right cleaning detergents, get in touch.
 We have sourced several products that we've tested and can recommend.